hydro-lab/hydro-lab.github.io/purethirst.md

 - Have you ever traveled outside of the United States? if so,
 - - Do you live outside of the United States?
 - - Where have you traveled as an adult and for what purposes?
 There is no strict age division, please use your best judgement to decide if you were a child along for the ride or a responsible individual.
-- - Have you ever traveled under austere conditions (e.g., low- or middle-income countries, service trips, etc)?
+- - Have you ever traveled to a low- or middle-income country?
+If so, please explain the circumstances.
 - Why would you like to participate in this trip?  (respond in one- or two-paragraphs)

 ## Fundraisers